-- 1 quart (1 liter) your favorite store-bought or homemade ice cream, softened
+- 1 quart your favorite store-bought or homemade ice cream*, softened

-- 2 tablespoons (30 ml) grapeseed or other mild olive or vegetable oil
+- 2 tablespoons mild olive or vegetable oil

 - Chopped almonds, cookie crumbs, shredded coconut, crushed English toffee, jimmies, funfetti, or toppings of your choice

-- 1. Line a 9-inch (23-cm) square metal baking pan with plastic wrap, allowing it to overhang about 4 inches (10 cm) on 2 opposite sides.
-Smooth the plastic wrap so that it fits the contours of the pan and is as even as possible.
+- Line a 9-inch (23-cm) square metal baking pan with plastic wrap, allowing the wrap to hang over about 4 inches (10 cm) on 2 opposite sides.
+Smooth the plastic wrap so that it fits the contours of the pan and is as unwrinkled as possible.

-- 2. Using a rubber spatula, spread the ice cream into the prepared pan, pressing it in as smoothly and evenly as possibly.
+- Using a rubber spatula, spread the softened ice cream in the prepared pan, smoothing it evenly.
 Fold the overhanging plastic wrap over the ice cream, then wrap the pan securely with more plastic wrap.
 Freeze until firm, at least 2 to 3 hours.

-- 5. Place the toppings of your choice into separate bowls.
+- Place your desired toppings in separate bowls.
 Remove the ice cream bars from the freezer.
-Working quickly, lift up 1 bar by its stick.
-Dip the ice cream bar into the chocolate, covering the ice cream partially and letting any excess chocolate drip back into the bowl.
+Working quickly, lift 1 bar by its stick.
+Dip the ice cream bar in the chocolate, turning to coat the ice cream partially and letting any excess chocolate drip back into the bowl.
 Sprinkle with the topping.
 Return the bar to the baking sheet.
 Repeat with the remaining ice cream bars.

-- 6. Freeze the ice cream bars, uncovered, until the ice cream and coating are firm, at least 2 to 3 hours.
-Consume immediately with great glee or, for longer storage, wrap each bar individually in plastic wrap and return them to the freezer.
+- Freeze the ice cream bars, uncovered, until the ice cream and coating are firm, at least 2 to 3 hours.
+Consume immediately or wrap each bar individually in plastic wrap and return to the freezer.
 Originally published August 30, 2016.